This sriracha honey salmon is cooked on top of a bed of mixed vegetables in a foil packet for a complete meal all in one!

 The processing plants are like any other industry, fish are sorted by type (King, Sockeye, Coho, Pink, Chum), gutted and then depending on where they’re going/what they’re being used for, filleted, frozen or canned and shipped all around the country.

 After having dinner, drinking beer and even running a 5k with some of the local fishermen, getting to know them, their families and their businesses, I can say that $28/lb price tag for Copper River Salmon in my local store doesn’t sting nearly as much.

-Places to eat in Cordova:
+Places to eat in Cordova, Alaska:

 Baja Taco – food truck meets restaurant and some pretty awesome Mexican eats.

 Harborside Pizza – small world, the owner grew up in the town next to mine in NY.
 He knows good pizza.
 Probably my favorite two meals of the trip.
 Also some pretty amazing hand churned ice cream using wild local ingredients like strawberries.

 Reluctant Fisherman – one of the main restaurants in town and great live music on certain nights.

 Orca Adventure Lodge – this is actually where we stayed and you’d never in a million years know the food is as amazing as it is by the looks (old cannery they turned into a “hotel”) but the breakfasts and dinners we ate here were amazing.
 Things like reindeer sausage, 24-hour braised brisket, tart cherry pumpkin pancakes and more appeared on the menu.

 Want more salmon recipes?